-Manual neutralisation refers to situations where a trained operator has to manually defuse an improvised explosive device.
-This occurs when it is not possible to tackle the device remotely.
+Manual neutralisation refers to situations where a trained operator has to manually defuse an Improvised Explosive Device (IED).
+This occurs when it is not possible to tackle the device by the standard disposal procedures, particularly when the risks posed by these procedures are not acceptable.
 It is one of the most mentally and technically challenging jobs performed by anyone in the armed forces, requiring high-level skills and training.
 Due to the equipment and training involved it is also a high cost activity.
-In order to provide a more cost-effective solution, six nations under Austria’s lead, have developed a Pooling & Sharing initiative designed to tackle this urgent requirement.
-This involves the procurement of specially designed manual neutralisation kits, as well as the organisation of one MNT course and one exercise per year.
+In order to provide a more cost-effective solution, seven nations under Austria’s lead, have developed a collaborative initiative designed to tackle this critical requirement.
+This involves the establishment of a multinational training center, with a multinational permanent staff exclusively dedicated to Manual Neutralization Techniques (MNT) capabilities, responsible for providing training and exercises, knowledge and material development.
+It includes also the procurement of specially designed manual neutralisation kits.

 Training and exercises

-The MNT exercise – known as European Guardian - was first held in September 2014.
+The MNT Exercise – the yearly EUROPEAN GUARDIAN series - was first held in June 2012.
 The aim of the exercise is to give participants the chance to use and develop their manual neutralisation skills in a highly demanding, multinational environment.
 Over the two-week exercise, participants are given a series of different and increasingly complex scenarios and devices to deal with.